maho3/ltu-cmass/cmass/lightcone/README.md

 Basic usage example please see `example.py`.
 The heavy sections of the code are multi-threaded, control via `OMP_NUM_THREADS`.

+For efficiency, I have factored out the mask into a separate class.
+This way, an instance of this class only needs to be constructed once at the beginning and can then be passed to the lightcone generator repeatedly.

-## Constructor
+## mask constructor

 **Mandatory**
-* `boss_dir`: a directory containing the following files:
-    * all `.ply` files for the angular mask.
+* `boss_dir`: a directory containing all `.ply` files for the angular mask.
   If `veto=False`, only `mask_DR12v5_CMASS_North.ply` is required.

+**Optional**
+* `veto = True`: whether the veto masks are to be applied, I see no reason why not to.

+## lightcone Constructor

+**Mandatory**
-    * a text file named `nz_DR12v5_CMASS_North_zmin%.4f_zmax%.4f.dat`,
-      where the placeholders are filled by the `zmin` and `zmax` arguments.
+* `boss_dir`: a directory containing a text file named `nz_DR12v5_CMASS_North_zmin%.4f_zmax%.4f.dat`, where the placeholders are filled by the `zmin` and `zmax` arguments.
   This file defines the desired redshift distribution.
   It is assumed that the histogramming is in uniform redshift bins between `zmin` and `zmax`.
   Each line of the file should contain a single integer for the number of galaxies in the corresponding bin.
+* `mask`: instance of the `Mask` class, constructed as described above
 * `Omega_m`
 * `zmin`, `zmax`: the redshift boundaries
 * `snap_times`: a monotonically *decreasing* list of scale factors